 We will talk about transfer switches, the types that you can get, which type is best for your home, and how to install and use to transfer the power from your generator to your house when needed.

 Once you have spent quality time with this article, you will be well-informed and will be able to make an educated decision on the use and application of transfer switches.
-You will be able to choose the best one for your needs and be able to install it following the instructions that come with the transfer switch.
+Also, you will be able to choose the best one for your needs and be able to install it following the instructions that come with the transfer switch.

 What is a Transfer Switch?